 Surety is a type of insurance that guarantees the performance of an agreement.
 Performance bonds are one way in which surety companies make money.
 A company seeking a contract may be required by law or by their customer to post a performance bond as collateral for the contract.

 If you’re interested in learning more about how surety makes money on performance bond!
 We have all sorts of information about this topic available for you to learn from!

-Click this right now to learn about contract bonds!
+Click this right now to learn about contract guarantee security bonds!

 Should I get a performance bond?